iyioio/common/packages/convo-lang/README.md

 ## Tasks
 **Documentation coming soon**

+## ConvoGraph
+ConvoGraphs allow you to link convo-scripts together in a node based manner that allows you to define complex automations and decision trees

+**More Documentation coming soon**

+## Threads
+A convo-lang script can be divided into multiple threads using the `@thread` tag.
+A thread filter can then be passed to conversation completions to filter which threads to process.

 ## The convo-lang syntax
 The convo-lang syntax is designed to be easily readable and follows a chat-like message structure.
 A convo-lang script consists of a series of messages, which can be text-based messages,